 How long would you hide it?
-When would you express it?
+When will you express it?
 There’s no right time.
 Just let everyone you love know that you love them, and embrace the warm feelings you get in return.

 15. Admit the mistakes you’ve been avoiding

 Financial responsibilities, daily chores, or your own attitude.
 You need to deal with it all.
-Because unless you don’t, your life doesn’t get better.
+Because unless you don’t, your life doesn’t get any better.